The Best Time for Tax Planning

 Following some of these tax-savvy strategies can help you save money

 Tax planning involves far more than scrambling in April to defer income and boost deductions.

 If you want to minimize what you pay in capital gains tax, reduce your year-end tax bill, and give less of your estate to Uncle Sam, you should be aware of the short- and long-term tax consequences of all your financial moves.

 One tax-savvy strategy is to contribute regularly to tax-deferred savings plans, which let you defer your tax payments until you make withdrawals.
 The benefits are two-fold: The more you contribute to a 401(k) or deductible IRA, for instance, the more you reduce your taxable income for that year.
 Plus, the money you invest grows at a much faster rate since taxes do not drag it down.

 You have several tax-smart options when you’re investing outside of retirement plans.
 There are tax-managed mutual funds that seek to minimize the turnover in holdings and limit the number of taxable gains distributions to shareholders.
 If you’re looking to reduce your taxable estate, a quick way to do that is to make tax-free gifts up to $14,000 a year per person.

 Tax-Free CDs, Bonds, and Money Market Funds

 A tax-free CD or money market fund may not always save you more than their taxable cousins.
 Here’s how to tell which is best for you: Compare your after-tax return on the taxable investment with the return on the tax-free investment.
-To figure out your after-tax return, you need to know your combined income tax bracket (plus federal and state), since that determines how much of your investment income you can keep.
+To determine your after-tax return, you need to know your combined income tax bracket (plus federal and state) since that decides how much of your investment income you can keep.